robturtle/consistency-test-demo/README.md

 # Distributed System Project

 ## Prerequisites
-`thrift-compiler` is the only dependency.
+- Java 8
+- `thrift-compiler`.
 Please install it with a proper installer.
 For instance, `brew install thrift` on OS X, or `sudo apt-get install thrift-compiler` on Debian/Ubuntu.

 This project is built by Gradle, other requiring libraries/executables will be auto downloaded while building.
 The `gradle` itself can also be bootstrapped from the `gradlew` script, which means we do not need to install `gradle` manually.